hariKRN2000/PSL_2_MY_Codes/README.md

 ## There is a file for Wilson-Activity Coefficient Model.
 You can import the model from it and create an object and fit data to get model parameters easily. <br>
 ## Vapur-Liquid Equilibria Data analysis, Counter Current Heat Exchanger Animation and different Thermodynamic Cycles <br>
 ## I also have interesting "Tools" written for VLE - Data Analysis, Distillation Column Design and Transient simulation, Cooling Tower etc. <b>
-Please feel free to suggest any changes or if you want to view the newer codes
+Please feel free to suggest any changes or if you want to view the newer codes which I have not uploaded